Swizpig/ZGloom/README.md

 ## Windows

 Drop everything in the bin folder in the root of Gloom (ie, above the misc/, pics/ etc dirs).
-Run the -zm exe for Zombie Massacre as that game moves some files around.
+The game will auto-detect Zombie Massacre depending on the presence of the "stuf/stages" file.
 Will need the VS2013 runtime.

 ## Linux